MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 Use the following steps to complete this task:

-1. Take a few minutes to review the ContosoOnlineStore project structure.
+1. Take a minute to examine the ContosoOnlineStore project structure.

     The codebase follows modern .NET architecture patterns with clear separation of concerns.
 The main architectural components include: